bgx4k3p/blog/_posts/2021-12-20-linux-awx-microk8s-ubuntu.md

 ---
 title: Install AWX with MicroK8s Cluster on Ubuntu 22.04
 categories: linux
-tags: linux awx kubernetes cluster microk8s ubuntu
+tags: linux awx kubernetes cluster microk8s ubuntu helm
 ---

 How to install MicroK8s and Kubectl on Ubuntu 22.04